Need to know

 You can select CTP insurance from four insurers.
 They all provide exactly the same cover but charge slightly different premiums:

-Note: Prices as of 29 July 2020, based on Class 1 cars and station wagons without Input Tax Credit Entitlement (ITCE) for 12 months cover.
+Note: Prices as of July 2025, based on Class 1 cars and station wagons without Input Tax Credit Entitlement (ITCE) for 12 months cover, rounded to the nearest dollar.
 Costs for other vehicle types differ.
-Up-to-date premiums can be found on the ACT Treasury website.

 Insurers may offer incentives like cashbacks or discounts if you hold other policies with them.